amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 Let's review - first we removed 5 bytes from the payload, so the payload is now 164 bytes.
 We need to remove 5 padding bytes.
 But, we also need to add 5 padding bytes to include the footer as the end of our own request.
 These 2 cancel each other.
-Finally, we need to remove one byte to encounter for the expansion of the payload length byte.
+Finally, we need to remove one byte to account for the expansion of the payload length byte.
 That means we just remove one pair of `b'\xc2\x80'` bytes from the padding.
 That makes the 2nd chunk 158-2 = 156 bytes.
 The new payload (with the footer removed will be):
 ```